-While the framing of the conventional martyrdom has a direct correlation between form (the Passion) and imitation (historical account of martyrdom), Silence challenges this system by piercing a rift between the two.
+In conventional accounts of martyrdom, there is a direct correlation between form (the Passion) and imitation (historical account of martyrdom); Silence challenges this system by piercing a rift between the two.
 The imitation—Rodrigues’ posturing as a Christ figure and the martyrdoms that the Japanese authorities force him to behold—is no longer a reliable copy, too distinct from the original to maintain any of its meaning.
-This is a realm where one can behold without hearing God, bear witness to suffering without deciphering meaning from it.
-Scorsese’s and Endo’s subversive variant is radically different from the prototypical Christian martyrdom, where the Passion of Christ correlates directly to a martyr narrative, where physical suffering is not only of little consequence but a meaningful pathway to a better existence.
-Outside of the New Testament’s description of Stephen’s death, Marcion’s account of Polycarp’s execution is the first record of a Christian martyrdom we have.
-According to New Testament scholar Bart Ehrman, the letter is not simply an account of a martyrdom but an account of how one should write an account of a martyrdom, the means by which to find meaning in heinous death and torture:
+Scorsese’s and Endo’s version radically differs from conventional accounts of Christian martyrdom, where the Passion of Christ correlates directly to a martyr narrative, where physical suffering is not only inconsequential but a meaningful pathway to a better existence.
+In Silence, one can behold without hearing God and bear witness to suffering without deciphering meaning from it.

 “Blessed and noble, therefore, are all the martyrdoms that have occurred according to the will of God.
 For we must be reverent and attribute the ultimate or who would not be astounded by their nobility, endurance and love for the Master?
 For they endured even when their skin was ripped to shreds by whips, revealing the very anatomy of their flesh, down to the inner veins and arteries, while bystanders felt pity and wailed.
 But they displayed such nobility that none of them either grumbled or moaned, clearly showing us all that in that hour, while under torture the martyrs of Christ had journeyed far away from flesh, or rather, that the Lord was standing by speaking to them.”